Mee632/TypeRaceBot/README.md

 ## Usage

 Invite the bot to your Discord server.
-Use the `!help` command to view all available commands and how to use them.
+Use the `/help` command to view all available commands and how to use them.

 ## Contributing